Amamah-QM/report/another-page-3.md

 The next program, Airgram, looked much more promising, as it had the same rating as tl;dv.
 Airgram provides more features for a lower cost and has integration with MS Teams.
 From the reviews, the integration is almost seamless, which I will test myself in the coming week.

-Unfortunately, I could not test Teams' internal software as I do not have access to it.
+Unfortunately, I could not assess Teams' internal software as I do not have access to it.

 I will also be looking into other AI software in the coming week, trying to explore what functions AI can reliably perform, while also offering intuitive user experiences.